martishin/arduino-tinyml-speech-recognition/README.md

 # Arduino TinyML Speech Recognition

-This example shows how to run a 20 kB ML model that can recognize 2 keywords, "yes" and "no", from speech data.
+This example shows how to run a 20 kB machine learning model that can recognize 2 keywords, "yes" and "no", from speech data.

 The application listens to its surroundings with a microphone and indicates